Xqhare/neith/README.md

 ## Design and philosophy of Neith

 > [!IMPORTANT]
-> Neith is un-opinionated and type-agnostic.
+> Neith is un-opinionated and quite type-agnostic for a rust program.
 As such it will do whatever you tell it to do.
 > It will only check for uniqueness of a value in a column if a column was marked as such.

 Neith is designed to do what the user or program is telling it, whatever that is.
 Neith will execute anything passed to it, as long as it can decode it.
 There is no hand-holding, Neith will never assume or interpret what the user wants to do, it just does.